evidentlyai/evidently/docs/book/reports/data-quality.md

 ![](../.gitbook/assets/reports_data_quality_correlation_heatmaps.png)

-## JSON Profile
+## Metrics outputs

-If you choose to generate a JSON profile, it will contain the following information:
+You can get the report output as a JSON or a Python dictionary:

 ```yaml
 {